-Hong Kong braces for weekend protests as German leader appeals for peaceful solution
+Hong Kong leader says bill withdrawal a first step as city braces for weekend protests

 Authorities also say the turmoil has weighed on Hong Kong’s economy, which faces its first recession in a decade.
 There is evidence some funds are being moved to rival financial centers, such as Singapore.

-On Friday, ratings agency Fitch downgraded Hong Kong’s credit rating, citing the continued unrest.
+Many protesters in the densely populated city of 7.4 million remain angry over Lam’s refusal of an independent inquiry into perceived police brutality against them.

-Many protesters remain angry over Lam’s refusal to grant an independent inquiry into perceived police brutality against them.
-Police have fired tear gas, rubber bullets, bean bag rounds and water cannons at protesters, who have retaliated with petrol bombs and bricks in running battles across the densely populated city of 7.4 million.
+Police have fired tear gas, rubber bullets, bean bag rounds and water cannons at protesters, who have retaliated with petrol bombs and bricks.

 The protesters’ three other demands are: retraction of the word “riot” to describe rallies, release of all demonstrators arrested and the right for Hong Kong people to vote for their own leaders.